May 9, 2023

 Storage

-IN THE FRIDGE: Store these easy fried apples in the refrigerator in an airtight container for 2 to 3 days.
+IN THE FRIDGE: Store these easy fried apples in the refrigerator in an airtight container for two to three days.
 Or make the leftovers into an apple crisp.

 Sweet southern fried apples are a perfect alternative to pie filling but are also delicious on their own!
 Spiced and saucy, these are a fantastic way to use up all those crisp apples this fall.